-All of our employees work in our UK offices, including the data entry operators who add new records to the site.
-We could have followed some of the more well known sites and out-sourced this to China, but we wanted to ensure our data was as accurate as possible, and we also felt we had an obligation to employ UK staff and pay our fair share of UK taxes!
+All of our employees work in our UK offices, including the transcribers who add new records to the site.
+We run our entire operation in the UK to ensure our data is as accurate as possible, and we also feel we have an obligation to employ UK staff and pay our fair share of UK taxes.

-Our Collections List is vast and we have a lot of exclusive collections other sites don't hold.
+Our Collections List is vast and we have more than 2 million records in our exclusive collections other sites don't hold.
 If there's a record you're after that you simply can't get anywhere else but we don't yet hold it - watch this space!

 We add as much information we can and extrapolate everything into laymans terms, so that when you view a record, you will see not only the record information, but also information on the regiment, unit, base or ship your ancestor served in/on, the battles they may have fought in, information on medals they may have been awarded, photos of their time etc. all painting a picture of what life was really like for you ancestor that a name record simply can't achieve.